TypEktor/Aerial-Image-Geolocalisation-Using-Road-Detection/Code/Road Detection/README.md

 # Road Detection
 Deep neural networks can be considered a reliable approach in order to deal with semantic image segmentation problems.
 As already cited, the first task of this work is to effectively extract roads from high-resolutional aerial images.
-This subsection focuses on describing all the implemented deep neural networks used for achieving the aforementioned task.
+This section focuses on describing all the implemented deep neural networks used for achieving the aforementioned task.
 Specifically, three models have been used: